I’m at a party.

 We met one day for a coffee.
-After a throughly enjoyable two hour long conversation it was clear that I had found someone who had the same interests as me.
+After a thoroughly enjoyable two hour long conversation it was clear that I had found someone who had the same interests as me.

 We read the same books and websites, we had similar ambitions and when we talked about technology we instantly understood each other.